PGY 1 |

 Emergency psychiatry rounds (weekly), journal club reviews under the supervision of a staff psychiatrist (monthly), and grand rounds (weekly), supplement the core academic teaching.
 Individual services have formal case based teaching and specialty specific literature reviews (weekly).

 Practice STACERs or Diagnostic Interview examinations are integrated into every core rotation.
 The STACER examinations in the senior years are integrated into the rotations of the Senior Residency.
-Residents have multiple opportunities to meet the STACER requirement by the early PGY5 year leaving ample time to prepare for the written and oral Royal College Exams.
+Residents have multiple opportunities to meet the STACER requirement by the early PGY5 year.

 Research Training Program